juliahread/CS56-FinalProject/README.md

 + **Polymorphism:**
   The Entity class is an abstract class with the functions ``` void render(SDL_Renderer *renderer) ``` and  ``` void update() ```, which the majority of the objects displayed on the screen inherit from.
 Also, all of the commands (select menu option, fire grappling hook, use jetpack) inherit from the Command class.
 + **At least 2 design patterns:**
   We used the Singleton design pattern for the Camera class so that changing the position of the camera is guarenteed.
-We also used the Command design pattern for the different commands, making it easy to implement and execute.
+We also used the Command design pattern for the different commands, making input easy to handle and commands easy to execute.
 + **File I/O:**
   We read in the game map from an image, and also implemented saving high scores to a file.
 + **Operator overloading:**